Nomenclature for Factors of the HLA System

 Prof. Steven GE Marsh, BSc PhD ARCS

-Chair of the WHO Nomenclature Committee for Factors of the HLA System
+Chair of the WHO Nomenclature Committee for Factors of the HLA

 (A higher resolution version is available from here)